TerminatorJ/GNL_Scorer/README.md

 for item,result in enumerate(predict_result):
     print("the %dth result is : %s\n" % (item,result))
 ```
-In your shell/bash run your_script.py:
+In your shell/bash, you can run your_script.py:
 ```Bash
 your_script.py AACCATGTGACTGTGCATGCTGTACGGCTC ACTCGTGACTGACTAGCTAGGGACTGGCTA
 ```
-Note that: the sequence you input following the ".py" show have the length of 30, and the 26th-27th should be the "GG"
+Note that: the sequences you input following as the ".py" have to be as long as 30nt, and the 26th-27th bases should be "GG".

-2) If your input is a file of fasta:
+2) If your input sequences are set in a fasta file:
 ```python
 from featurization import featurization import sys